 Among its many benefits, the practice of Qigong in these forms can not only increase one's Qi, but also provide relief from stress and anxiety, physical tension, and greatly enhance and balance the body's immune system.
 We love Qigong because it helps cultivate a deeper internal awareness and calm, which enhances our daily lives in so many ways

 What makes us unique?

 At LightSpace, your Pilates practice is more than just physical exercise.
-The internal focus you achieve by integrating Qigong into Pilates movements (QI-LATES) can help you eliminate energetic blockages that act as roadblocks to free, fluid, and efficient movement.
+The deep internal focus you achieve by integrating Qigong into Pilates movements (QI-LATES) can help you eliminate energetic blockages that act as roadblocks to free, fluid, and efficient movement.
 These blockages often take the form of muscular tension or "knots", stress and anxiety, or injury, all of which can prevent proper postural alignment and pain-free movement.
 The result is healthier and more efficient movement in every aspect of your life.